x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-for-secure-mail-flow-with-a-partner.md

 ![Microsoft 365 and Office 365 connectors partner organization examples](../../media/9e8f0035-24b6-4d62-aecf-17f740530e31.png)

-Below are the procedures to set up a new connector
+Below are the procedures to set up a new connector.

 ### For New EAC

 To create a connector in Microsoft 365 or Office 365, select **Admin**, and then select **Exchange** to go to the New EAC.
 Next, select **Mail flow** and then **Connectors**.

-To start the wizard, click **+Add a connector**.
+1. To start the wizard, click **+Add a connector**.
 On the first screen, choose the options as shown in the following screenshot:

 :::image type="content" source="../../media/office-365-to-partner.png" alt-text="The screen on which a connector for Office 365 is added":::

-Click **Next**, and follow the instructions in the wizard.
-Click the Help or Learn More links if you need more information.
-The wizard will guide you through setup.
-At the end, make sure your connector validates.
+2. Click **Next**, and follow the instructions in the wizard.

+> [!NOTE]
+> If you need more information about the setup, click the **Help** or **Learn More** links.

+3. At the end, make sure your connector validates.
 If the connector does not validate, see [Validate connectors](https://docs.microsoft.com/exchange/mail-flow-best-practices/use-connectors-to-configure-mail-flow/validate-connectors) for help resolving issues.

 ### For Classic EAC